September’s Nine

 I wasn’t surprised when he told me that he had once fallen overboard.
 There is a whole list of things bearded men in trenchcoats have said to me.

-I cannot remember all of the details of his story but I remember it being just realistic enough to kinda be plausible.
-Mostly, I remember having no response – not because I was unaffected, but because I couldn’t stop imagining the man clinging for dear life to a slippery, wide porpoise as they breached the water with spectacular speed.
+Mostly, I remember having no response – not because I was unaffected, but because I couldn’t stop imagining the man in a trench coat clinging for dear life to a slippery, wide porpoise as they breached the water with spectacular speed.
 Could he hang on?
+It would have been unfair to ask him.

 The ferry docked, we disembarked, and I did not see him again.